ericgrysko/cucloud-js/README.md

 <!-- /TOC -->
 ## Overview

-Node.js implementation of [Cornell Cloud Library Spec](https://github.com/CU-CloudCollab/Cloud-Library-Spec), initially focused on Amazon Web Services.
+Implementation of the [Cornell Cloud Library Spec](https://github.com/CU-CloudCollab/Cloud-Library-Spec) for JavaScript (Node.js).
 Intended for use on invoked scripts or deployment in AWS Lambda.

 * Requires Node.js v4.3+
 * DynamoDB is used to store configuration.